-Every Apple device require the user to have an Apple account, which works like a gateway between the user and the Apple ecosystem to transfer information and helps to avail service.
+Every Apple device requires the user to have an Apple account, which works like a gateway between the user and the Apple ecosystem to transfer information and helps to avail service.
 Anyone who owns an iPhone, iPad, iPod or Macintosh computer must have an Apple account before they can actually start using that device.
-However, deactivating an Apple account could be necessary due to different reasons, and unfortunately there’s no official way in the Apple website to proceed an account closure.
+However, deactivating an Apple account could be necessary due to different reasons, and unfortunately, there’s no official way to the Apple website to proceed an account closure.
 If deleting an Apple account is absolutely necessary, then the user can follow the methods described in this article to deactivate Apple ID and delete it completely.

 How to Deactivate Apple ID Account